-- Editor – Can manage and publish posts.
-Traditionally, editors review posts submitted by contributors and then schedule them for review.
+- Editor – Can write, edit, and publish posts, even those written by other users.
+Traditionally, editors review and schedule posts submitted by Contributors.

-- Author – Can publish their own posts when they wish.
+- Author – Can write, edit, and publish their own posts.

-- Contributor – Can write posts but cannot publish them.
-Instead, they need to submit their posts for review.
+- Contributor – Can write and edit their own posts, but cannot publish them.
+Instead, they need to submit their posts for review by an Editor.

-Unfortunately, the default version of WordPress does not allow you to change what particular user roles can and cannot do.
-Nor does it allow you to create your own custom user groups.
+Unfortunately, the default version of WordPress does not allow you to alter what permissions these roles have.
+Nor does it allow you to create your own custom user roles.

 User Role Editor